 Watt JR, Jackson K, Franz JR, Dicharry J, Evans J, Kerrigan DC.
 (2011).
 Effect of a supervised hip flexor stretching program on gait in frail elderly patients.
 PM R. 2011 Apr;3(4):330-5.

-As I was researching the Watt 2011 study, I cam across some other studies that build on hip flexor stretching in the elderly.
+As I was researching the Watt 2011 study, I came across some studies that build on hip flexor stretching in the elderly.

 Christiansen CL.
 (2008).
 The effects of hip and ankle stretching on gait function of older people.
 Arch Phys Med Rehabil.
 2008 Aug;89(8):1421-8.

-Participants participated in a 8 week stretching program and had improvements in joint motion in the hip and the ankle.
+Participants participated in an 8-week stretching program and had improvements in joint motion in the hip and the ankle.

 Kerrigan DC, Xenopoulos-Oddsson A, Sullivan MJ, Lelas JJ, Riley PO.
 (2003).
 Effect of a hip flexor-stretching program on gait in the elderly.
 Arch Phys Med Rehabil.
 2003 Jan;84(1):1-6.

-In this study they got one group to do a hip flexor stretch and a second group to do to an arm cross shoulder stretch.
+In this study, they got one group to do a hip flexor stretch and a second group to do an arm cross shoulder stretch.

-Each group did the stretch 4 times on each side, alternating and holding for 30 seconds for a total of 8 stretches.
-They did this twice a day for 10 weeks.
+Each group did the stretch four times on each side, alternating and holding for 30 seconds for a total of 8 stretches.
+They did this twice a day for ten weeks.

-It is not the prettiest kneeling hip flexor stretch that I have seen but it looks like it did the trick.
+It is not the prettiest kneeling hip flexor stretch I have seen, but it looks like it did the trick.

-One other cool thing they had the participants do is a warm up and a cool down.
-I think this is not encouraged enough and I wonder how much it helped with the results.
+Another cool thing they had the participants do was a warm-up and a cool-down.
+I think this is not encouraged enough, and I wonder how much it helped with the results.

 - side stepping to the right and then the left, four times in each direction

-- walking forwards and backwards with a clap after 3 steps, performing 3 sets
+- walking forwards and backward with a clap after three steps, performing three sets

 - four sets of stepping on the spot with high knees